pbkompasz/fhe-erc-3643/README.md

 ### Comliance

 ## Delivery vs Delivery Transfer Manager
     - TODO p22

+## Confidential Variant

+The level of confidentiality for this standard can have various degrees:
+ - we can opt to keep the different actors anonymous
+ - keep each inverstor's bags confidential
+ - or keep the security that we want to deploy secret.
+This implementation is modular and allows for each implementation to choose which part remains open or closed.
+However to comply with ERC-3643 standard and the required regulations.
+To this there has to exist a system through which an authority has oversight over the whole system, for example it can authorize investors.

+## A confidential Delivery vs Delivery Transfer scenario

 ## Hardhat Template [![Open in Gitpod][gitpod-badge]][gitpod] [![Github Actions][gha-badge]][gha] [![Hardhat][hardhat-badge]][hardhat] [![License: MIT][license-badge]][license]